davis-b/recall/README.md

 ## What is _memview?_ ##

-_memview_ is a Linux program allows you to search through another process's memory for a specific value, eventually returning the memory address your specified value is located at.
+_memview_ is a Linux program allows you to repeatedly search through another process's memory for a potentially changing value, eventually returning the memory address your specified value is located at.

 _memview_ is written in Zig, and has been tested against zig version 0.7.1.